-11. No title of nobility shall be granted by the Confederate States; and no person holding any office of profit or trust under them, shall, without the consent fo the Congress, accept of any present emoluments office or title of any kind whatever from any king, prince or foreign State.
+11. No title of nobility shall be granted by the Confederate States; and no person holding any office of profit or trust under them, shall, without the censent to the Congress, accept of any present emoluments office or title of any kind whatever from any king, shall, before it becomes a law, be presented to the prince or foreign State.

-12. Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble and petition the government for a redress of
+12. Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble and petition the government for a redress of tered in any house without the consent of the owner; nor in time of wer, but in a mauner to be prescribed

-13. A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be infringed.
+13. A well regulated militia being necessary to the security of a free State, the right I the people to keep and bear arms shall not be infringed.
+14. No soldier shall, in time of peace, be quar-